Leader: John Hungerford

 Then we followed the French’s Creek track to Wanniti Road in Belrose and from there a short walk to the Glenrose shops where refreshments were enjoyed by most.

-Thanks to John Booth for being tail and to Steven Sim for taking
+Thanks to John Booth for being tail and to Steven Sim and Vince Murtagh for taking photographs.

 Design by Berger Bits & Bytes Services